Conformal Coating PCB: 7 Reasons Why You Need It

 Improves Dielectric Properties

-Dielectric strength is a measure of the conformal coating’s insulation effectiveness.
-Conformal coatings with high hydrophobic properties and lower extractible ionic impurities have a higher likelihood of repelling water.
+Dielectric strength measures the conformal coating’s insulation effectiveness.
+Conformal coatings with high hydrophobic properties and lower extractible ionic impurities are more likely to repel water.

 Hence, they have a higher dielectric strength.
-When you apply conformal coatings to PCB, it provides an extra layer of protection for your products.
-Protects the PCB against corrosion.
+Applying conformal coatings to PCBs provides an extra layer of protection for your products, protecting the PCB against corrosion.

 Background blue printed circuit board is a board made of a dielectric.jpg